Fix Windows Update Error 0x80070032 (Request Not Supported)

-- SFC and DISM scans together repair corrupted system files and resolve 30-40% of cases where WinRE is already enabled.
+- SFC and DISM scans together repair corrupted system files and resolve many cases where WinRE is already enabled.

-- Resetting Windows Update components by renaming SoftwareDistribution and catroot2 folders fixes 20-25% of remaining errors.
+- Resetting Windows Update components by renaming SoftwareDistribution and catroot2 folders fixes a good share of the remaining errors.

-- The built-in Windows Update Troubleshooter detects and repairs database corruption in 25-30% of cases.
+- The built-in Windows Update Troubleshooter detects and repairs update database corruption automatically.

-- As a last resort, an in-place upgrade using the Media Creation Tool fixes 95% of persistent 0x80070032 errors while preserving files and apps.
+- As a last resort, an in-place upgrade using the Media Creation Tool fixes nearly all persistent 0x80070032 errors while preserving files and apps.

 #What Causes Error 0x80070032?

-- Disabled Windows Recovery Environment - WinRE required for certain updates (50% of cases)
+- Disabled Windows Recovery Environment - WinRE required for certain updates (the most common cause)

-We tested all four scenarios.
-Disabled Windows Recovery Environment (WinRE) caused the error most consistently.
+Among these four, a disabled Windows Recovery Environment (WinRE) is the most consistent trigger.
 According to Appuals’ Windows Update error guide, WinRE being disabled is the primary cause of error 0x80070032.

 #Fix 1: Enable Windows Recovery Environment (WinRE)

-This fixes 50% of error 0x80070032 cases.
+This fixes many error 0x80070032 cases.
 Windows Recovery Environment must be enabled for certain feature updates to install.

 Open Command Prompt as admin and run: